 - NEVERdo a PhD that is not funded!
 If you are offered a PhD without funding that probably means they don’t think you are a good fit (doesn’t mean you are not good enough).
 Also, the expenses are going to be very high (rent, food, insurance, travelling for conferences etc.)

-- Location might also be important to some people.
+- The location might also be important to some people.
 Do you want to be a cool kid in LA?
 Are you ok with freezing winters in Minnesota?
 Do you prefer a busy city like New York or Boston, or quiet college towns like Ithaca or Urbana-Champaign?
 Remember, you will be spending at least 5 years there.

-- Consider also other factors such as number of faculty in your area of interest (so you can collaborate with them), your POI’s working style (e.g. hands-off vs. micro-managing).
+- Consider also other factors such as the number of faculty in your area of interest (so you can collaborate with them), your POI’s working style (e.g. hands-off vs. micro-managing).

 - Talk to your professors and get their opinions!
 They might have information that is not readily apparent (e.g. the POI’s attitude toward students, working style etc.)

-- Once you have decided and accepted an offer, it is basic courtesy to inform your other applications that you have made a decision and to withdraw your application.
+- Once you have decided and accepted an offer, it is a basic courtesy to inform your other applications that you have made a decision and to withdraw your application.

 - You might consider turning down an offer in order to re-apply next year to get into your top choice, but this can be risky.
 There’s no guarantee that the schools which accepted you this year will also accept you next year.
 Besides, you shouldn’t be applying to a school if you would not attend it anyway.